 She came back from her reverie.
 Since then a lot had changed.
 She didn’t feel like the same person that she used to be.
 She sat down and tried to find the trail of the past.

 The complication didn’t arise from nowhere.
-She had allowed it, or welcomed it with open arms.
+She had allowed it or welcomed it with open arms.
 She created it.
 Why was the forbidden fruit always so tempting?
 The answer lied in history.
-She was too tired to look back and trace it’s trail.
+She was too tired to look back and trace its trail.
 “Let it be”, she left it on fate, on destiny- something she never believed in.
 But now, it felt convenient- to leave it to fate for a while and do nothing.
 She let the oyster fall.
-She didn’t look back to see whether the sand engulfed it or eschewed it, leaving another footprint trail behind.
+She moved on without looking back to see whether the sand engulfed it or eschewed it, leaving another footprint trail behind.